Route 2050 is the Diocese of London’s strategic long-term plan to reduce the energy use and carbon footprint of all its buildings and property.

 - Spin-offs, parish programmes.

-- Up to c 150 churches upgraded or remodelled.
+- Up to about 150 churches upgraded or remodelled.

 - Remaining churches improved, up to say 300.

-As of 2017, the second phase in the above programme is in progress, but will need to be accelerated in order to meet such challenging targets.
+As of 2019, the second phase in the above programme is in progress, but will need to be rapidly accelerated in order to meet such challenging targets.